 ConversionRuler is inexpensive, suitable software if you are primarily concerned with tracking pay-per-click results.
 ConversionRuler starts out around \$20 a month.
-Yahoo! and Google also provide built-in conversion tracking software for free.
+Yahoo!, Google, and Microsoft also provide built-in free conversion tracking software.

 There are also free tracking services such as eXTReMe Tracking and SiteMeter if you want to access referrer stats easily, but I would not recommend using them for tracking any of your pay-per-click statistics.